Chapter 15

 The cicadas stopped.

-“Four minutes,” said Xoz.
-“Tips, whatever you do, do not take your eyes off the river.”
+“Tips, whatever you do, do not take your eyes off the treeline.”

 “Copy that.
 What’s an Archang-”

-Across the river, a living sludge exploded out of the woods, snapping thicket and branch, like a flash flood drowning the world.
+Across the river, a living sludge exploded from the woods.

 Lina went blank.